Sidney-Bernardin/NFL-Discord-Bot/README.md

 ## Overview
 This is a discord bot that lets users look up current stats for NFL players by web-scraping nfl.com.

+For more on how this project works, visit my [portfolio](https://sidney-bernardin.github.io/project/?id=nfl_discord_bot).

 ## Usage

 ### Install and run